dgkanatsios/gaforgithub/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![](https://gaforgithub.azurewebsites.net/api?repo=gaforgithub)](https://github.com/dgkanatsios/gaforgithub)

-# gaforgithub
+# Unofficial Google Analytics tracking for GitHub projects
-This is an unofficial Google Analytics for GitHub repositories tracking using [Azure Functions](https://functions.azure.com)
+This is an unofficial Google Analytics for GitHub repositories tracking using [Azure Functions](https://functions.azure.com) and written in Node.js.
+You can use this to track pageviews in all pages that contain Markdown, like READMEs, wikis etc.

+#### Attention
+GitHub uses camo to cache and serve images ([details](https://help.github.com/articles/about-anonymized-image-urls/)), so tracking may not be accurate and user details are hidden (IP, referer, etc.).
+That is the reason we are not setting any cookies on the request.
+However, this may be sufficient for some users.

 ## Instructions